RishiCSE128/MQTT/README.md

 ![](figs/output.png)

 # Conclution
-Cross platform integration of simulation is highly benificial as it allows taking advantage of the best of both platforms.
-However, the MQTT package in MATLAB is compatible for C-level code generation through Simulink.
+Cross-platform integration of simulation is highly beneficial as it allows taking advantage of the best of both platforms.
+However, the MQTT package in MATLAB is compatible with C-level code generation through Simulink.
 To use MQTT in Simulink a _Hardware-in-the-Loop_ option must be used.